ColtThomas/coltthomas.github.io/projects/personal/dsp/LED_Strip/README.md

 - Verilog sample receiver module - Runs fine with virtual simulation; will verify implementation on FPGA

 **TODO:**
+- Test PMOD Vdd/Ground pins to see if they are automatically enabled
 - Create buffer to store samples
 - Create a high level controller to initiate DSP operations and manage incoming samples
 - Basic FIR filter for noise